imixs/open-bpmn/doc/BPMN_EMF.md

 # BPMN 2.0 EMF

+*Open BPMN* makes use of the [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/) to describe the graphical model elements.
-The *bpmn-graph.ecore* file defines the graphical model of BPMN 2.0 used in Open BPMN.
-An .ecore file is a concept of the Eclispe Modeling Framework (EMF) and is used to describe model elements  The adapted node and edge elements of Open BPMN described within this model are designed to meet the requirements for the graphical modeling of a BPMN diagram.
-This includes the *Common Executable Conformance Sub-Class*.
-This conformance sub-class is intended for modeling tools that can emit executable models, which is the main purpose of Open BPMN.
-More details can be found in the [BPMN 2.0.2 specification](https://www.omg.org/spec/BPMN).
+The file *bpmn-graph.ecore* defines the mode.
+The adapted node and edge elements of Open BPMN described within this model are designed to meet the basic requirements for the graphical modeling of a BPMN diagram.
+This makes the model very compact and easy to integrate.

-The bpmn-graph.ecore file includes of the following diagram elements:

- - Task types,
- - CallActivity,
- - all Gateway types,
- - all Event types (Start, Intermediate, and End),
- - Lane,
- - Participants,
- - Data Object
- - Message,
- - Group,
- - Text
- - Annotation,
- - Sequence Flow (including conditional and default flows),
- - Message Flow

 ## The Elements used in Open BPMN